Mass Central Rail Trail: Greater Boston paths and parks

-Greater Boston details

-Sections are marked ⚪ unimproved, 🟣 in design, or 🟢 complete.
+Sections are marked ⚪ unimproved, 🟣 in design, 🟠 under construction, or 🟢 complete.

 ⚪ 0.72 miles from Beaver Street, Waltham to the Waltham / Belmont Town Line are unimproved.
 A Metropolitan Area Planning Council 2012 Belmont/Waltham Community Trail Alignment Study considered design options for this section.
-In 2018, Waltham considered including this segment as part of the MCRT-Wayside build in Waltham.
+In 2018, Waltham considered including this segment as part of the MCRT—Wayside build in Waltham.
 There is no known ETA for construction.
 A 2025 oil spill cleanup project may relieve an impediment to progress on this section.

 🟣 1 miles from the Waltham / Belmont Town Line to Clark Street, Belmont is the Belmont Community Path (Phase 2).
 Design is underway.
 There is no commitment for construction funding yet.
 It will become an example of rails with trails with the MBTA Fitchburg Line.
 Construction may begin in 2026-2027 if the project is accepted for TIP funding.

 🟣 1.1 miles from Clark Street, Belmont to Brighton Street, Belmont is the Belmont Community Path (Phase 1).
 It has been in development for over two decades, including a 2008 land purchase for trail development by the Belmont Citizens Forum, a 501(c)(3) nonprofit.
-Design is underway, and the Boston Region Metropolitan Planning Organization Transportation Improvement Program (TIP) has committed to pay for the construction cost.
+Design is complete, and the Boston Region Metropolitan Planning Organization Transportation Improvement Program (TIP) has committed to pay for the construction cost.
 In 2024, a MassTrails grant for right of way acquisition was awarded.
 It will become an example of rails with trails with the MBTA Fitchburg Line.
 The project includes a new tunnel under the MBTA Fitchburg Line tracks connecting Belmont High School to Alexander Avenue, a safety feature first officially considered in 1983 following a student death.
 Construction is estimated to start in 2026.